-In the end I ended up back in the class, playing the same games with other people, doing the same occupational therapy as before and then, sitting in front of a piece of paper with five white columns that I was supposed to relate to my identity and depending on how much I thought they applied to me fill them up with color, I realized where I was here.
+In the end, I ended up back in the class, playing the same games with other people, doing the same occupational therapy as before and then, sitting in front of a piece of paper with five white columns that I was supposed to relate to my identity and depending on how much I thought they applied to me fill them up with color, I realized where I was here.
 Health, social network, work and performance, material security and values.
 I left all five fields white, the people around me were getting off on that shit.
-Was I the only one who saw the kindergarden in it?
+Was I the only one who saw the kindergarten in it?

 I raised my hand.
 I had a question.

 “Nathaniel, please what do you need?”

 “I got a question.
 What the fuck is this?
 I know where my problems lie.
 If you’d rather show me the way, A WAY, instead of this hippie-self-discovery crap.
 Most of us here are here because they are too DUMB themselves to find a way for themselves to find”